 - Leave out the bacon to make the salad vegetarian, or replace it with pan-grilled onion slices.

 - The luscious texture of mango works well with avocado, but so would ripe peach or nectarine.

 - The jalapeno could be replaced by hot ground red chile (like New Mexico Chimayo Chile)—sprinkle it over the salad rather than blending it with the dressing.

-- Over-the-Top Crab-Avocado-Mango Salad: Sprinkle a generous portion of crab over the avocado and mango before drizzling with dressing.
+- Over-the-Top Crab-Avocado-Mango Salad: Sprinkle a generous portion of crab meat over the avocado mango salad before drizzling with dressing.

 - 4 slices bacon

 - 1/2 cup fresh lime juice about 4 limes

 - 1/3 cup olive oil